sauliuspr-reya/monitoring-dashbaord/README.md

 ### Persistent Volume for Backups

-The application requires a PVC mounted at `/backup` for storing database backups!
+The application requires a PVC mounted at `/backup` for storing database backups.

 - Mount point: `/backup`
 - Recommended size: 100Gi